Contact info: johncutter(at)me.com

 - Staff named finalist for the 2017 Pulitzer Prize in breaking news for our coverage of the Pulse nightclub shooting.

-- Staff nominated for two regional Emmy Awards in 2017 for coverage of theme parks and Pulse anniversary.
+- 2017 Regional Emmy award for coverage of the first anniversary of the Pulse attack.
 Third year in a row we were nominated.

 - Named one of the “10 Newspapers That Do It Right” in 2016 by Editor & Publisher for video innovation.
 Managed effort to reorganize and train staff; grew views from 5 million to approaching 30 million annually.
 Finalist for Emmy Award in 2015 and 2016.